An inexact infeasible arc-search interior-point method for linear optimization problems: Introduction

 \section{Introduction}

-Linear programming problems (LPs) have had an important role in both theoretical analysis and practical applications, and many methods have been studied for solving LPs efficiently.
-Since an interior-point method (IPM) was first proposed by Karmarkar~\cite{karmarkar1984new}, IPMs have been extended of optimization problems, for example, second-order cone programming and semidefinite programming.
-Many variations of the IPM have been proposed, such as the primal-dual IPM~\cite{kojima1989primal}, Mehrotra's predictor-corrector method~\cite{Mehrotra1992}, and recently, two-dimensional search IPMs~\cite{vitor2022projected}.
+Linear optimization problems (LOPs) have had an important role in both theoretical analysis and practical applications, and many methods have been studied for solving LOPs efficiently.
+The first interior-point method (IPM) was proposed by Dikin~\cite{dikin1967iterative}, followed by the first polynomial-time IPM introduced by Karmarkar~\cite{karmarkar1984new}.
+The use of IPMs has since been extended to other optimization problems, for example, second-order cone optimization and semidefinite optimization~\cite{nesterov1994interior}.

+Various types of IPMs have been studied.
+The IPM with a feasible initial point, called feasible IPM, was proved to be a polynomial algorithm~\cite{gonzaga1990polynomial,kojima1989primal,mizuno1993adaptive,renegar1988polynomial} and its best iteration complexity is $\order{\sqrt{n} L}$, where $n$ is the number of variables and $L$ is the binary length of the input data.
+The IPM with the infeasible initial point, called infeasible IPM, was also proved to have global convergence~\cite{kojima1993primal} and polynomial time complexity~\cite{zhang1994convergence}.
+Predictor-corrector algorithms were studied in \cite{Mehrotra1992,lustig1992implementing}, and a two-dimensional search IPM was recently proposed by \citet{vitor2022projected}.

-Inexact IPMs are one of such variations and they inexactly solve a linear equation system (LES) for obtaining the search direction in each iteration.
-An inexact IPM was first proposed for solving a constrained system of equations by Bellavia~\cite{bellavia1998inexact} and it has been extended for LPs~\cite{mizuno1999global, al2009convergence}.
+An inexact IPM is one such variant.
+This inexactly solves a system of linear equations for the search direction at each iteration.
+Inexact IPMs generally perform better on large-scale problems than their exact counterparts, since they reduce the computational cost per iteration by approximately solving the Newton systems.
+An infeasible inexact IPM (II-IPM) was initially proposed by \citet{bellavia1998inexact} for solving constrained systems of equations and has since been extended to LOPs~\cite{freund1999convergence,kojima1993primal,mizuno1999global}.

+Several studies~\cite{freund1999convergence,mizuno1999global,korzak2000convergence} proved the convergence of II-IPMs.
+In particular, an II-IPM of \citet{mizuno1999global} has $\order{n^2 L}$ iteration complexity.
+In \cite{al2009convergence, monteiro2003convergence}, preconditioned conjugate gradient methods were used as the inexact linear system solver.
 The inexact IPMs have recently gained much attention due to their relevance to quantum computing.
-Quantum linear system algorithms (QLSAs) have the potential to solve LESs fast; their complexity has a better dependence on the size of variables and the number of constraints but a worse one on other parameters compared to that on classical computers~\cite{Casares2020}.
-Recently, inexact IPMs using the QLSA called quantum interior-point methods are proposed in \cite{kerenidis2020quantum, Wu2022}.
+Quantum linear system algorithms (QLSAs) have the potential to solve systems of linear equations quickly.
+Inexact IPM using the QLSA, called QIPM, is proposed in several papers \cite{kerenidis2020quantum,wu2023inexact,mohammadisiahroudi2024efficient,mohammadisiahroudi2025inexact}.